F5Networks/f5-cloud-failover-extension/README.md

 If you come across a bug or other issue when using Cloud Failover, use [GitHub Issues](https://github.com/f5devcentral/f5-cloud-failover-extension/issues) to submit an issue for our team.
 You can also see the current known issues on that page, which are tagged with a purple Known Issue label.

-Be sure to see the [Support page](SUPPORT.md) in this repo for more details and supported versions of Cloud Failover.
+F5 Cloud Failover Extension is community-supported.
+For more information, see the [Support page](SUPPORT.md).

 ## Copyright